SouravInsights/MyJSHacks/README.md

 Here, there are 6 JavaScript projects, where I've used some modern JavaScript concepts and No Frameworks, No Libraries, No Boilerplate has been used in these projects.

 - The first project is CSS Variables.
-Here I’ve done a simple animation using CSS Variables that can be updated by JavaScript (Demo).
+Here I’ve done a simple animation using CSS Variables that can be updated by JavaScript.
+[Demo](https://souravinsights.github.io/CSS-Variables/)
 - The second
 project is JS Drumkit.
 Here, when you hit the corresponding key on your keyboard it's going to play the corresponding sound that is associated with the key (Demo).